Introduction

 Lymphatic System

-The circulatory system offers the defense in the form of the lymphatic system as it consists of lymphocytes which are immune cells to defend the body against microbial invaders.
-Lymph cells contain lymph fluid which consists of a type of white blood cell that is formed when interstitial fluid enters the lymphatic vessels.
-These vessels then transport the APCs which are called Antigen Presenting Cells to lymph nodes.
+The circulatory system offers defence in the form of the lymphatic system, which consists of lymphocytes, which are immune cells that defend the body against microbial invaders.
+Lymph cells contain lymph fluid, which is a type of white blood cell that is formed when interstitial fluid enters the lymphatic vessels.
+These vessels then transport the APCs, which are called Antigen antigen-presenting cells, to lymph nodes.
 At this point, the immune response is stimulated to remove debris from cells and tissues and to combat deadly microorganisms.
 (Cueni, 2008)

-In short, lymphatic and cardiovascular systems along with the immune system comprise a conduit of lymphatic vessels that play an integral part in circulating antigens and antibodies through white blood cells in the whole body that help combat pathogens.
+In short, the lymphatic and cardiovascular systems, along with the immune system, comprise a conduit of lymphatic vessels that play an integral part in circulating antigens and antibodies through white blood cells in the whole body, which help combat pathogens.

 Cells Functioning in Innate Immune System vs. Adaptive Immune System

-The innate immune system is essentially a defense mechanism that activates immediately and reacts accordingly once a microorganism attacks.
+The innate immune system is essentially a defence mechanism that activates immediately and reacts accordingly once a microorganism attacks.
 This barrier contains secretions such as mucous, saliva, gastric acid, and bile that aim to keep the foreign particles away from the body.
-Leukocytes or white blood cells are the major keys to patrolling the body against invading pathogens.
-Following are the essential cells in leukocytes that comprise the innate immune system:
+Leukocytes, or white blood cells, are the major keys to patrolling the body against invading pathogens.
+The following are the essential cells in leukocytes that comprise the innate immune system:

 Phagocytic Cells